 Rabbits are able to express pain through grimaces.
 Rabbits have become the latest focus of scientists trying to measure animal discomfort by monitoring facial expressions.
 Traditionally, researchers had to rely on after-the-fact measurements involving weight loss or food and water consumption, as well as subjective judgments done by the researchers themselves.

 Scientists have been able to adapt the earlier discovered mouse grimace scale to rabbits.
-Matthew Leach, an animal welfare researcher at the Newcastle University in the UK, has been working on the various pain expressions in different animals.
+Matthew Leach, an animal welfare researcher at Newcastle University in the UK, has been working on the various pain expressions in different animals.
 He’s been able to develop a rabbit grimace scale.
 The findings were published in the journal PLoS One.

 The scale relies on scores, such as narrowing of the eyes and bulging of the cheeks, varying from 0 and 2.
 The combined score indicates the total amount of pain.
 The scale, which was initially developed for mice, was quickly adopted by veterinarians to assess post-operative pain among animals.